Spirit of Resh Board of Directors...

 Lily Myers Kaplan, Founder & Director

-With a Master's degree in Culture & Spirituality, and thirty years as an ordained non-denominational minister, Lily has made a career of guiding people to build meaning and purpose from the most challenging of life circumstances.
+With thirty years as an ordained non-denominational minister and a Master's degree in Culture & Spirituality Lily has made a career of guiding people to build meaning and purpose from the most challenging of life circumstances.
 She’s also been a program director of a modern day mystery-school, a hospice volunteer manager, and the executive director of a non-profit family camp.
-She says, "I am so proud to be the Director of Spirit of Resh Foundation, dedicated to the memory of my sister, Lois and brother in law, Dave."
-Using story as a force for healing in her southern Oregon community through Resh, and in her work as a soul-guide for clients at her Sanctuary in Applegate, is how Lily keeps Lois and Dave's spirits alive, and ensures that her own heart is continually re-invigorated.
+But she says that the greatest work of all is the privilege of sharing stories with the people whose paths intersect with her own.
+Using story as a force for transformation and healing in her southern Oregon community and in her work as a soul-guide at her twenty-acre Sanctuary at Rainbow Ridge is Lily’s way of honoring Ancestors, sharing wisdom gained through hardship, and helping others find beauty in their losses.

 Sally Long, Co-Founder & Chair